Hey Kids (Start Here)

 Mako hugs him again, this time very carefully.

-There’s something about Geiszler that’s intimidating, and it’s not just the inappropriate tattoos and the aggressive deployment of his intellect—he’s got a wild edge that feels dangerous to the side of Raleigh that’s learned to tow the line and that feels like family to the side of him that’s never learned that lesson.
+There’s something about Geiszler that’s intimidating, and it’s not just the inappropriate tattoos and the aggressive deployment of his intellect—he’s got a wild edge that feels dangerous to the side of Raleigh that’s learned to toe the line and that feels like family to the side of him that’s never learned that lesson.

-When Mako finally lets him go, Geiszler adjusts his glasses, loses the handkerchief, looks at Raleigh, and says, “well if it isn’t Captain Sir Saves Everyone.
+When Mako finally lets him go, Geiszler adjusts his glasses, loses the handkerchief, looks at Raleigh, and says, “Well if it isn’t Captain Sir Saves Everyone.
 Blown anything up lately?”

 Geiszler is a dick sometimes.

-He will literally never get used to this.
+He’ll never get used to this.

 “Yeah,” Raleigh confirms anyway.

-“‘Short Science’.
+“‘Short Science.’
 It’s not even witty.
 You can do better.
 I believe in you.”

 “Eh,” Geiszler says.
 “That’s fair.”